-For purposes of the preparation of these consolidated financial statements, management has considered transactions or events occurring through April 5, 2023, the date that the consolidated financial statements were available to be issued.
-Management has not evaluated subsequent events after that date for inclusion in the consolidated financial statements.
+For purposes of the preparation of these financial statements, management has considered transactions or events occurring through January 9, 2023, the date that the financial statements were available to be issued.
+Management has not evaluated subsequent events after that date for inclusion in the financial statements.